 In this chapter, I’m going to introduce some terms for thinking about risk.

-Lets for a moment forget about software completely, and think about any endeavour at all in life.
+Let’s for a moment forget about software completely and think about any endeavour at all in life.
 It could be passing a test, mowing the lawn or going on holiday.
 Choose something now.
 I’ll discuss from the point of view of “cooking a meal for some friends”, but you can play along with your own example.

 1.1 Goal In Mind

 Now, in this endeavour, we want to be successful.
 That is to say, we have a Goal In Mind : we want our friends to go home satisfied after a decent meal, and not to feel hungry.
 As a bonus, we might also want to spend time talking with them before and during the meal.
-So, now to achieve our Goal In Mind we probably have to do some tasks.
+So, now to achieve our Goal In Mind, we probably have to do some tasks.

 Since our goal only exists in our head, we can say it is part of our Internal Model of the world.
 That is, the model we have of reality.
 This model extends to predicting what will happen.

 If we do nothing, our friends will turn up and maybe there’s nothing in the house for them to eat.
 Or maybe, the thing that you’re going to cook is going to take hours and they’ll have to sit around and wait for you to cook it and they’ll leave before it’s ready.
-Maybe you’ll be some ingredients short, or maybe you’re not confident of the steps to prepare the meal and you’re worried about messing it all up.
+Maybe some ingredients would not be sufficient enough, or maybe you’re not confident of the steps to prepare the meal and you’re worried about messing it all up.

 3